Montoneros: 1975

-After the soldiers and NCOs got over their initial surprise, they mounted stiff resistance to the attacking Montoneros.
-In total, a second lieutenant (Ricardo Massaferro), sergeant (Víctor Sanabria) and ten conscripts (Antonio Arrieta, Heriberto Avalos, José Coronel, Dante Salvatierra, Ismael Sánchez, Tomás Sánchez, Edmundo Roberto Sosa, Marcelino Torales, Alberto Villalba and Hermindo Luna) were killed and several wounded.
-The Montoneros lost 16 killed in total.
-Two policemen later died of their wounds.
-The Montoneros escaped by air into a remote area in adjoining Santa Fe Province.
-The aircraft, a Boeing 737, landed in a crop field not far from the city of Rafaela.
-The Peronist guerrillas fled to waiting cars on a highway nearby.
+After the soldiers and non-commissioned officers (NCOs) recovered from their initial surprise, they mounted stiff resistance to the attacking Montoneros.
+A number of people were killed and several wounded: a second lieutenant (Ricardo Massaferro), a sergeant (Víctor Sanabria), and ten conscripts (Antonio Arrieta, Heriberto Avalos, José Coronel, Dante Salvatierra, Ismael Sánchez, Tomás Sánchez, Edmundo Roberto Sosa, Marcelino Torales, Alberto Villalba, and Hermindo Luna).
+The Montoneros lost 16 people in total.
+Later, two policemen died of their wounds.
+The Montoneros escaped by air into a remote area in neighboring Santa Fe Province.
+The aircraft, a Boeing 737, landed in a crop field near the city of Rafaela.
+The Peronist guerrillas fled to cars waiting on a highway nearby.

-The sophistication of the operation, and the getaway cars and hideouts they used to escape the military crackdown, suggest the involvement of several hundred guerrillas and civilian sympathisers in Montoneros' organization.
-Under the presidency of Nestor Kirchner, the families of all the Montoneros killed in the attack were each later compensated with the payment of around US$200,000.
+The sophistication of the operation—along with the getaway cars and safe houses used to escape the military crackdown—suggests the involvement of several hundred guerrillas and civilian sympathizers in the Montoneros' organization.
+Under the presidency of Nestor Kirchner, each family of Montoneros killed in the attack was later compensated with a payment of approximately $200,000.

-While the ERP fought the army in Tucumán, the Montoneros were active in Buenos Aires.
-Montoneros' leadership dismissed the tactics of the ERP in Tucumán as "old fashioned" and "inappropriate" but still sent reinforcements.
-On 26 October 1975, five policemen (Pedro Dettle, Juan Ramón Costa, Carlos Livio Cejas, Cleofás Galeano, and Juan Fernández) were killed in Buenos Aires when Montoneros guerrillas ambushed their patrol cars near the San Isidro Cathedral.
-Two of the captured policemen were reported to have been executed in this operation under the orders of the Montoneros commander Eduardo Pereyra Rossi (nom de guerre Carlon).
+While the ERP fought the Argentine army in Tucumán, the Montoneros were active in Buenos Aires.
+Montoneros' leadership dismissed the tactics of the ERP in Tucumán as "old-fashioned" and "inappropriate", but they still sent reinforcements.
+On 26 October 1975, five policemen—Pedro Dettle, Juan Ramón Costa, Carlos Livio Cejas, Cleofás Galeano, and Juan Fernández—were killed in Buenos Aires when Montoneros guerrillas ambushed their patrol cars near the San Isidro Cathedral.
+Two of the captured policemen were reportedly executed in this operation under the orders of Montoneros commander Eduardo Pereyra Rossi (whose nom de guerre was Carlon).

-In December 1975, Montoneros raided an armaments factory in the capital's Munro neighbourhood, fleeing with 250 assault rifles and sub-machine guns.
+In December 1975, Montoneros raided an armaments factory in the capital's Munro neighborhood, fleeing with 250 assault rifles and submachine guns.
 That same month, a Montoneros bomb exploded at the headquarters of the Argentine army in Buenos Aires, injuring at least six soldiers.
-By the end of 1975, a total of 137 army officers, NCOs and conscripts and policemen had been killed that year and approximately 3,000 wounded by left wing terrorism.
-U.S. journalist Paul Hoeffel in an article written for the Boston Globe concluded that, "Although there is widespread reluctance to use the term, it is now impossible to ignore the fact that civil war has broken out in Argentina."
+By the end of 1975, a total of 137 army officers, NCOs, and conscripts, as well as policemen, had been killed that year; approximately 3,000 were wounded by left-wing terrorism.
+American journalist Paul Hoeffel, in an article written for the newspaper The Boston Globe, concluded that, "Although there is widespread reluctance to use the term, it is now impossible to ignore the fact that civil war has broken out in Argentina."